Jean Charest blasts Quebec's anti-corruption unit for 'fishing expedition' into his past | CBC News

 As he opts not to run for Conservative leadership, former premier unloads on UPAC

-Former Quebec Liberal premier Jean Charest questioned on Tuesday the integrity of the provincial anti-corruption unit created by his own government, which has since spent years investigating his past.
+Former Quebec Liberal premier Jean Charest has sought to undermine the credibility of an ongoing corruption investigation into his political career, slamming the provincial anti-corruption unit as he announced he won't be running for the federal Conservative leadership.

-In the same interview in which he announced his decision not to run for the leadership of the federal Conservatives, Charest accused Quebec's anti-corruption unit (UPAC) of conducting a "fishing expedition."
+In an interview Tuesday with Radio-Canada, Charest accused Quebec's anti-corruption unit (UPAC) of conducting a "fishing expedition."

 It is the first time since leaving office in 2012 that Charest has directly addressed allegations that engineering and construction companies in Quebec were able to secure government contracts by donating to the Quebec Liberal Party.